AguaClara/Dissolved-Gas/Research Reports/Report1_Spring2019.md

 $\Delta P$ = Change in pressure
 $\rho$ = Density of the material

 Because water pressure decreases at lesser depths, building a reactor at a greater height in the water column will minimize pressure inside the reactor, and as a result, minimize gas solubility.

-Another factor that influences the pressure difference between the reactor and the vent is that of *head loss*; head loss corresponds to energy lost due to friction, which in turn depends on material properties of the piping [(CodeCogs, 2012)](http://www.codecogs.com/library/engineering/fluid_mechanics/pipes/head_loss/pipe-head-loss.php).
+Another factor that influences the pressure difference between the reactor and the vent is that of *head loss*.
+Head loss corresponds to energy lost due to friction, which in turn depends on material properties of the piping [(CodeCogs, 2012)](http://www.codecogs.com/library/engineering/fluid_mechanics/pipes/head_loss/pipe-head-loss.php).
 In this case, the relevant piping is the effluent pipe through which water exits the reactor and passes into the vent.
 Head loss is dependent on tubing parameters according to the following equation [(Brown, 2000)](https://bae.okstate.edu/faculty-sites/Darcy/DarcyWeisbach/Darcy-WeisbachEq.htm).

 #### Equation 5